Syncleus/aparapi.com/source/introduction/getting-started.html.md

 This particular repository only represents the core Java library.
 There are several other related repositories worth taking a look at.

 * [Aparapi Examples](https://github.com/Syncleus/aparapi-examples) - A collection of Java examples to showcase the Aparapi library and help developers get started.
+* [Aparapi JNI](https://github.com/Syncleus/aparapi-jni) - A java JAR which embeds and loads the native components at runtime.
+This prevents the need to seperately install the Aparapi Native library.
-* [Aparapi JNI](https://github.com/Syncleus/aparapi-jni) - Represents the native library component.
+* [Aparapi Native](https://github.com/Syncleus/aparapi-native) - The native library component.
 Without this the Java library can't talk to the graphics card.
+This is not a java project but rather a C/C++ project.
 * [Aparapi Archlinux AUR](https://github.com/Syncleus/aparapi-archlinux) - An Archlinux AUR for installing the Aparapi JNI.
 * [Aparapi Archlinux Repository](https://github.com/Syncleus/aparapi-archlinux-repo) - A Archlinux binary repository containing all versions of the Aparapi JNI for easy installation.

 ## Prerequisites

-Aparapi will run as-is on the CPU, however in order to access the GPU it requires an Aparapi JNI native library to be installed first.
-To do that see the [Aparapi JNI](https://github.com/Syncleus/aparapi-jni) project for more details.
+Aparapi will run as-is on the CPU, however in order to access the GPU it requires OpenCL to be installed on the local system.
+If OpenCL isnt found then the library will just fallback to CPU mode.

+**Note: It is no longer required to manually install the [Aparapi JNI native interface](https://github.com/Syncleus/aparapi-native), this is now done automatically through maven as a dependency on Aparapi.**

 ## Java Dependency